 Just like with pretty much every species, trying to actually catch crappie during the actual spawn is quite difficult.
 It’s the one time of year when food isn’t on their mind – however, throw it in front of a guarding male and you might get lucky.

-Finding spring crappie can be broken down into two main ideas;
+Next, lets talk about finding them.
+Finding spring crappie can be broken down into two main ideas:

 Even if they push off of their spawning or early spring shallow patterns, the odds are they aren’t going to be to far away.